VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 After Python installation is complete, restart the computer to ensure packages under the [Packages](#packages) Section can be successfully installed.

-It is recommended to use a version of Python with the status key of bugfix or higher, see [Python Release Cycle](https://devguide.python.org/versions/#versions).
+Vektrex targets working support for versions of Python with the status key of bugfix or higher, see [Python Release Cycle](https://devguide.python.org/versions/#versions).

 #### Windows Setup